broadinstitute/gnomad_qc/gnomad_qc/v3/README.md

   * `--create_bin_ht` - Create Table with bin annotations based on the ranking of random forest and/or VQSR variant quality scores, with SNPs and indels handled separately.
 Additional bin annotations are added for the following stratifications: bi-allelic variants, singletons, and bi-allelic singletons.
   * `--create_aggregated_bin_ht` - Compute aggregated metrics for each bin that are useful for comparison of variant filtering performance across multiple random forest models and VQSR.
   * `--extract_truth_samples` - Extract truth samples (NA12878 and synthetic diploid sample) from the full callset MatrixTable for comparison to their truth data.
-  * `--merge_with_truth_data` - Computes a table for each truth sample (NA12878 and synthetic diploid sample) comparing the truth sample in the callset to the truth data.
+  * `--merge_with_truth_data` - Compute a table for each truth sample (NA12878 and synthetic diploid sample) comparing the truth sample in the callset to the truth data.
   * `--bin_truth_sample_concordance` - Create a concordance Table of the filtering model (e.g., VQSR, random forest) against truth data (NA12878 and synthetic diploid sample) binned by rank (both absolute and relative.
 Used for evaluating the variant filtering models.

 * `final_filter.py` - Create Table containing the variant filter status based on SNP and indel quality cutoffs and an inbreeding coefficient threshold.